-Over the past decade, Tararua has seen a surge in growth, especially in urban areas like Pahiatua and Woodville, with increases of 11%, and Dannevirke growing by 8% from the 2018 census.
+Over the past decade, Tararua has seen a surge in growth, especially in urban areas like Pahiatua and

+Woodville, with increases of 11%, and Dannevirke growing by 8% from the 2018 census.

-Council has projected that over the life of this 10 year plan, the district population will increase by 5.7% with the total population in June 2034 at 20,357, compared to 19,261 forecast for June 2024 in the previous Long Term Plan.
-And by 2054 forecast the district population to increase to 22,350.
+Council has projected that over the life of this plan, the district population will increase by 5.7% with the total population in June 2034 at 20,357, compared to 19,261 forecast for June 2024 in the previous Long Term Plan.